Helping others: Columbiana’s George Bentley remembered for his kind soul - Shelby County Reporter

 That’s the way Bentley carried himself with Ellis as well as anyone he talked with, including his customers at the insurance agency.

 “He touched so many peoples’ lives in so many ways,” Rux said.
-“He was an incredible business man, but what made him incredible and so god at what he did was he truly and honestly cared about other people.
+“He was an incredible business man, but what made him incredible and so good at what he did was he truly and honestly cared about other people.
 He wanted in his heart of hearts to take care of people.
 ‘Do the right thing’ was always his saying.
 Whatever it was, just do the right thing, and he did.”

 George did such a great job at doing for others that he not only considered his customers family, but they considered him family as well.
 He would hurt with them and do what he could to help, including a friendly hug or telling them how much he cared about them.